will-ch-h/l2cap-windowsdriver/README.md

 [librepods-windows](https://github.com/will-ch-h/librepods-windowsbridge) can reach AirPods (the Microsoft Bluetooth stack doesn't expose L2CAP to user mode).

+## Download
+Download from the Github Actions Tab

 ## Forked from Microsoft's bthecho sample

 This is **not** original kernel code. it's Microsoft's `bthecho` L2CAP client